 The third step in our How to Plant a Vegetable Garden covers the choosing of plants and Planting a Vegetable Garden.
 With our list of easiest vegetable plants to grow in your backyard garden and the top varieties to ensure you a huge harvest this summer!

-Now that you have the perfect garden planned and the site and soil prepared, it is time to move to the fun stuff; picking out your plants and planting them!
 There is just one more thing to decide, that being, should you plant a crop from seed, or should you use plugs (seedlings/ transplants)?

 Should I Use Seeds or Transplants When Planting a Vegetable Garden?

 There are a few factors to consider when making the decision to plant from seed or from plugs.
 The first, and probably most important is the length of your growing season.
 If you’re in the US, you can determine the length of your growing season by checking this map from the USDA.

 Once you have your zone, you can look up a handy planting guide here, at Urban Farmer.
 Just click on your zone and a graph will come up telling you the optimal time to plant various crops!

 The third factor to consider, is the length a particular crop takes to comes to maturity.
 If you live in a short season climate, and you want to grow a long season crop, you will have to start from transplants!

 Before you buy your plants, build any structures that you have included in your garden plan.
 In our sample design, we have a teepee for our pole beans, a trellis for the cucumbers and mounds for the zucchini to grow on.